git-town/git-town/website/src/preferences/sync-tags.md

 When set to `true` (the default value), `git town sync` also pulls and pushes Git tags in addition to branches and commits.
-When set to `false`, `git town sync` does not change Git tags at the local or remote Git repository.
+When set to `false`, `git town sync` does not change Git tags toRefId the local or remote Git repository.

 The best way to change this setting is via the
 [setup assistant](../configuration.md).